AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 }
 ````

 Here I can see that there is spelling mistake, 'wether', should be 'weather', so I can correct it and see that I do not have anymore errors.
-However, if I want to really understand I wonder, what is hapenning here?
+However, if I want to really understand, I wonder, what is hapenning here?
 If the 'weather' argument is 'undefined' we get 'new Weater()', a new instance of the class Weather.
 So, in our case, a new instance of the class 'Weather' is created each time we are creating a new instance of 'Airport'.
-It means that the argument we are passing does not count.
+With the spelling mistatke, it means that the argument we are passing does not count.

 Now, as all error messages come from the file AirportSpec.js,let's see how we get the weather into this file.